geteduroam/windows-app/README.md

 For more information, [check this guide from Digicert](https://www.digicert.com/kb/code-signing/signcode-signtool-command-line.htm)

 ## Dependencies

+These dependencies are managed with `NuGet`, native to Visual Studio.
+The exception being ManagedNativeWifi which has been cloned and patched.

  * ManagedNativeWifi by emoacht (https://github.com/emoacht/ManagedNativeWifi) ~ [LICENSE](Licenses/ManagedNativeWifi_LICENSE.md)
  * Newtonsoft.Json by JamesNK (https://github.com/JamesNK/Newtonsoft.Json) ~ [LICENSE](Licenses/Newtonsoft.Json_LICENSE.md)